2027 Election: How Much APC, ADC Have Made From Presidential Forms So Far

 Read also

-Breaking: Kwankwaso reacts as NDC zones presidential ticket
+Rabiu Kwankwaso reacts as NDC zones presidential ticket

-How Atiku, Tinubu perform in the 2023 elections
+How Atiku, Tinubu performed in 2023 elections

 Since his defeat in the 2023 elections, Atiku has been making moves to ensure that President Tinubu is not re-elected in the 2027 election.
-He had called on the opposition leaders to form a coalition and present a single candidate to actualise the sacking of President Tinubu in the election.
+He has called on the opposition leaders to form a coalition and present a single candidate to actualise the sacking of President Tinubu in the election.

 Read also